-- a) Budget managers are provided with the relevant information and kept up to date on tax issues. - b) Budget managers are instructed on required record keeping. - c) All taxable transactions are identified, properly carried out and accounted for within stipulated timescales. - d) Records are maintained in accordance with instructions. - e) Returns are made to the appropriate authorities within the stipulated timescale.
+- a) Budget managers are provided with the relevant information and kept up to date on tax issues - b) Budget managers are instructed on required record keeping - c) All taxable transactions are identified, properly carried out and accounted for within stipulated timescales - d) Records are maintained in accordance with instructions - e) Returns are made to the appropriate authorities within the stipulated timescale a) The Chief Finance Officer and / Senior Manger HR & OD (as appropriate as described below) is responsible for advising Chief Officers and Heads of Service, on all taxation issues that affect the Council.

-- a) The Chief Finance Officer and / Senior Manger HR & OD (as appropriate as described below) is responsible for advising Chief Officers and Heads of Service, on all taxation issues that affect the Council. - b) The Chief Finance Officer or Senior Manger HR & OD as appropriate is responsible for maintaining the Council's tax records, making tax payments, receiving tax credits and submitting tax returns by their due date. - c) Complete a monthly return of Value Added Tax (VAT) inputs and outputs to HMRC.
+b) The Chief Finance Officer or Senior Manger HR & OD as appropriate is responsible for maintaining the Council's tax records, making tax payments, receiving tax credits and submitting tax returns by their due date.

+c) Complete a monthly return of Value Added Tax (VAT) inputs and outputs to HM Revenue and Customs.HMRC.

-- d) Be responsible for accounting to the appropriate agency for other forms of taxation payable to or by the Council and for supplying to such agencies such other information as they may validly require. - e) Provide details to HMRC regarding the construction industry tax deduction scheme. - f) Maintain up-to-date guidance for each Chief Officer on their responsibilities in regard to any taxation matters, and to individual Council employees on taxation issues. - g) The Senior Manger (HR & OD), with guidance from the Chief Finance Officer, will: - Account to HMRC for all tax deducted from employees' emoluments under the PAYE arrangements - Maintain up-to-date guidance for Chief Officers on their responsibilities in regard to taxation matters relating to Payroll, and inform Council employees of taxation issues arising within Payroll - h) The Chief Finance Officer or Senior Manger (HR & OD) as appropriate may require from any employee of the Council such information as is necessary for fulfilment of their obligation under this Financial Procedure Rule.
+e)d) Be responsible for accounting to the appropriate agency for other forms of taxation payable to or by the Council and for supplying to such agencies such other information as they may validly require.

+d)e) Provide details to HM Revenue and CustomsHMRC regarding the construction industry tax deduction scheme.

+e)f) Maintain up-to-date guidance for each Chief Officer on their responsibilities in regard to any taxation matters, and to individual Council employees on taxation issues.

+f)g) The Senior Manger HR & OD, with guidance from the Chief Finance Officer, will:

+- Account to HM Revenue and Customs (HMRC)HMRC for all tax deducted from employees' emoluments under the PAYE arrangements. - Maintain up-to-date guidance for Chief Officers on their responsibilities in regard to taxation matters relating to Payroll, and inform Council employees of taxation issues arising within Payroll.

+g)h) The Chief Finance Officer or Senior Manger HR & OD as appropriate may require from any employee of the Council such information as is necessary for fulfilment of their obligation under this Financial Procedure Rule.
-- (a) Ensure that for any purchase which is taxable under current VAT legislation, payment will only be made on receipt of a proper invoice complying with the VAT regulations.
-The only exceptions are where an invoice is properly issued by the supplier on receipt of payment or where the use of authenticated VAT receipts has been agreed with the supplier. - (b) Ensure that the correct VAT liability is attributed to all income due and that the recovery of VAT on purchases, including those paid for via an imprest account or corporate card, complies with HMRC Customs regulations. - (c) Ensure that, where construction and maintenance works are undertaken, the contractor fulfils the necessary construction industry tax deduction requirements. - (d) Ensure that all persons employed by the Council are added to the Council's payroll and tax deducted from any payments, except where the individuals are bona fide self-employed or are employed by a recognised staff agency. - (e) Follow the guidance on taxation issued by the Senior Manger (HR & OD) such as the "Tax Management: Corporate Policy Statement"; in the "VAT Manual" and in taxation updates issued periodically.

-(f) Seek advice from the Chief Finance Officer or Senior Manager (HR & OD) as appropriate on VAT, or other tax implications, when entering into partnerships and other joint working arrangements.
+(a) Ensure that for any purchase which is taxable under current VAT legislation, payment will only be made on receipt of a proper invoice complying with the VAT regulations.
+The only exceptions are where an invoice is properly issued by the supplier on receipt of payment or where the use of authenticated VAT receipts has been agreed with the supplier.

+- (b) Ensure that the correct VAT liability is attributed to all income due and that the recovery of VAT on purchases, including those paid for via an imprest account or corporate card, complies with HM Revenue and HMRC Customs regulations. - (c) Ensure that, where construction and maintenance works are undertaken, the contractor fulfils the necessary construction industry tax deduction requirements. - (d) Ensure that all persons employed by the Council are added to the Council's payroll and tax deducted from any payments, except where the individuals are bona fide self-employed or are employed by a recognised staff agency. - (e) Follow the guidance on taxation issued by the Senior Manger HR & OD such as the "Tax Management: Corporate Policy Statement"; in the "VAT Manual" and in taxation updates issued periodically. - (f) Seek advice from the Chief Finance Officer or Senior Manger HR & OD as appropriate on VAT, or other tax implications, when entering into partnerships and other joint working arrangements.